-My Journey from wanting to be Doctor to pursuing CA:
+My Journey from wanting to be a Doctor to pursuing CA

 - PCC 1st attempt - I failed miserably.